 Organic social media may be ideal if the company has a diverse following; this allows the company to promote content and general brand awareness.
 Organic posts are surfaced depending on engagements; more activity on a post drives the channel algorithms for increased exposure.

 If the company does not have a large following, we suggest going for a paid social media campaign; these are beneficial because this allows the company to determine where the targeted audience is specifically located.
 For more information about starting a paid social campaign check out our blog “5 Critical Considerations Before Starting a Paid Social Campaign.”
 When starting out a paid social initiative, we recommend focusing on one or two social media channels to ensure you can manage the tracking and analytics of each campaign, ad group and individual ads.
 As your campaigns evolve (through your tireless monitoring and revisioning) and increase in effectiveness, you can then expand your reach.
 Paid social campaigns are measured in two ways: click through rates and conversions to landing pages.
-(One way to boost engagement or click through rates and conversions?
-Use motion graphics or videos versus still photos.)

 Question #3: What is your budget?